ClimateImpactLab/impact-calculations/docs/install.md

 In many cases, however, changes to the projection system functioning requires changes to these libraries.
-In this case, it is recommended that you clone the git repositories and then install the packages with `python setup.py develop`, as follows:
+In this case, it is recommended that you clone the git repositories and run `pip install -e .` to install an editable version.
+Specifically:

 Clone `open-estimate` to your project directory:
    ```$ git clone https://github.com/ClimateImpactLab/open-estimate.git```